NuGet/docs.microsoft.com-nuget/docs/create-packages/Symbol-Packages.md

 > The new recommended format for symbol packages is .snupkg.
 See [Creating symbol packages (.snupkg)](Symbol-Packages-snupkg.md). </br>
 > .symbols.nupkg is still supported but only for compatibility reasons.

-In addition to building packages for nuget.org or other sources, NuGet also supports creating associated symbol packages and publishing them to the SymbolSource repository.
+In addition to building packages for nuget.org or other sources, NuGet also supports creating associated symbol packages that can be published to symbol servers.
+The legacy symbol package format, .symbols.nupkg, can be pushed to the SymbolSource repository.

 Package consumers can then add `https://nuget.smbsrc.net` to their symbol sources in Visual Studio, which allows stepping into package code in the Visual Studio debugger.
 See [Specify symbol (.pdb) and source files in the Visual Studio debugger](/visualstudio/debugger/specify-symbol-dot-pdb-and-source-files-in-the-visual-studio-debugger) for details on that process.